quantsingularity/QuantumBallot/docs/README.md

 ## Documentation Content

-The documentation covers several key aspects of the Chainocracy system:
+The documentation covers several key aspects of the QuantumBallot system:

 - System requirements and compatibility information for both mobile and web platforms
 - Network requirements for optimal performance